Strategic Planning: 2017-19

 This summer, we began the invaluable process of updating our Strategic Plan for the school.
 Our Strategic Plan – adopted in 2009 – has been used by the Board of Trustees as a guide for making critical decisions and by the Head of School in making daily decisions about operations, curriculum, and administration.
 Since that time, many of the goals articulated in the 2009 Plan have been achieved.

-TIS has reached another threshold in its growth, internal and external conditions have changed, and new issues have arisen.
-In 2016, the TIS Board and Head of School determined that it was time to update the school’s Strategic Plan.
-We are anticipating that the update process will take approximately 18 months resulting in a revised plan going to the Board in May 2019.The International School’s updated Strategic Plan will document our values, vision, mission, and priorities for the next 10 years.
+ISP has reached another threshold in its growth, internal and external conditions have changed, and new issues have arisen.
+In 2016, the ISP Board and Head of School determined that it was time to update the school’s Strategic Plan.
+We are anticipating that the update process will take approximately 18 months resulting in a revised plan going to the Board in May 2019.the International School of Portland’s updated Strategic Plan will document our values, vision, mission, and priorities for the next 10 years.

 During the process to update the Plan we will: